gilch/drython/README.md

 was true
 >>> result
 'greater'

 ```
-But how do you pass in a second function for `iftrue:iffalse:`?
+But how do you pass in a second function for `ifTrue:ifFalse:`?
 Not possible?
 You actually *can* do this with decorators, you just need to decorate *two* functions.
 But decorators only accept one function, right?
 Just combine them with a class and decorate that.
 You don't even need an instance if you get the functions directly from the class dict: